JAMES PHILLIPS, editor/publisher

 STAN BEALL, sports editor

 As sports editor, Stan is responsible for the content and layout of the sports section of The Star-Herald.
-Being an avid sports fan and former high school and junior college athlete, the ‘love for the game’ brought Stan back to the sidelines and dugouts as an award-winning freelance sports photographer.
+Being an avid sports fan and former high school and junior college athlete, the ‘love for the game’ brought Stan back to the sidelines and dugouts as an award-winning freelance sports photographer and writer.
 He began taking photos for The Star-Herald in 2006, and after a 12-year career in law enforcement and seven years in sales, Stan became the sports editor in 2012.
 Stan still freelances for several publications in both words and pictures, but his main focus is to bring the highest quality sports section to this community that gives our student-athletes and ‘weekend warriors’ the recognition they deserve.
 He lives in Ethel with his wife, Tammy, and has three sons, Parker, Ryan and Hayden, who keep him equally as busy with sporting events of their own.